My name is Javier Cardenete. I:

 Getting closer to my graduation, I got a scholarship offer for a PhD in AI in Miami.
-After a tough time making a decision, I rejected it.
+And I rejected it.
 Why?
-I realized I enjoy building & shipping much more than doing research, so I moved back to 🇪🇸 to join a nascent AI startup (IActive) as the 4th software engineer.
+I made a bet on building & shipping more than doing research.
+I moved back to 🇪🇸 to join a nascent AI startup (IActive) as the 4th software engineer.

-IActive built a low-code SaaS for domain agnostic resource planning with AI, specifically leveraging a proprietary Hierarchical Task Network (HTN) planning implementation.
+IActive built a SaaS for resource planning with AI, specifically leveraging a proprietary Hierarchical Task Network (HTN) planning implementation.

 During my 4-year tenure at IActive, we raised $3M+ and grew the team 10x.
+I did my first stint in a tech lead role while there.
 Unfortunately, the company was eventually shattered by the Global Financial Crisis where the budget for innovation in Spain was cut to 0.

 In 2012 I moved to Rio de Janeiro 🇧🇷 to co-found Nativoo as CTO.